lmash/coffeepoetry/README.md

 # Coffee Poetry
-What does coffee evoke?
+The idea behind the website is for coffee to inspire poetry.
-A website which allows one to add and review coffee shops, and then generates a poem for a cafè based on its description and adjectives provided
+The website allows one to add and review a café, and then generates a poem based on the café and coffee descriptions provided.

-Only the user who created a cafè can edit it

 ## Poetry Generation
-- Each time a review description is entered the café is identified as a candidate for poetry generation
-- Generation runs as a separate process on a regular schedule (currently x minutes)
+- Poetry generation runs after each review is entered
 - Only cafés with an average rating of 4.2 or higher and 3 or more review descriptions can generate poetry
-- The AI uses a combination of the café and coffee descriptions (3 coffee descriptions are randomly selected) to generate the haiku
+- The AI uses a combination of the café and coffee descriptions (3 coffee descriptions are randomly selected) to generate a haiku

 ## Technologies